-Māmalahoa is commonly known to be named after the Kānāwai Māmalahoe (also pronounced Māmalahoa), Kamehameha’s great law (Law of the Splintered Paddle) that protects the week from the strong when traveling.
+Māmalahoa is often known to be named after the Kānāwai Māmalahoe (also pronounced Māmalahoa), Kamehameha’s great law (Law of the Splintered Paddle) that protects the week from the strong when traveling.

 Today, Māmalahoa acts to protect, preserve, and perpetuate, the Kānaka ‘Ōiwi culture.
 The core values of Māmalahoa include the recognition of ke Akua, living Aloha, and promoting the ‘ohana as the fundamental building block to build strong communities and a strong Lahui (Hawaiian Nation).
 In addition, Māmalahoa promotes sovereignty of self, i.e., living a life free of addiction, substance abuse, prejudice, ignorance, and fear; presents the annual Kamehameha Festival in honor of Kamehameha I (KamehamehaFestival.org); encourages and develops kāne leadership in the home and community; protects wahi pana (sacred places); and advocates for the preservation and advancement of Kānaka ‘Ōiwi rights and benefits through political activism.